sleglaive/BayesianML/README.md

 After each practical session, you should submit a report (in the form of a Jupyter notebook) with both theoretical and practical outcomes.
 The evaluation of these reports represents 30% of the final grade.
 The remaining 70% correspond to a final exam.

-The exam is scheduled on Thursday, January 28, 9:30-11:30 (2 hours).
+The exam is scheduled on Thursday, January 28, 9:30-11:30.
 All documents will be forbidden, but don't worry, if you need formulas such as the probability density functions of common distributions, it will be provided in an appendix.

 ### Anaconda install instructions